AKI Partner Organization-Kingston Community Animal Welfare (KCAW)

 AKI's Partnership with Kingston Community Animal Welfare

-KCAW feeds over 500 street dogs and 50 cats each week, and provides pet food to about 100 low/no income families who take good care of their pets, but sometimes just can't afford to buy food or provide needed vet care.
+KCAW also helps about 100 low/no income families, who take good care of their pets, but sometimes just can't afford to buy food or provide needed vet care.

 Deborah also has a small shelter at her house (renovated and expanded with AKI funds), where she takes puppies, dogs, cats, and kittens that need to get off the streets.

-She then finds homes for them—but only after they have been sterilized, and she will only adopt to homes where she knows that they will have a lifetime of love.
+She then finds homes for them—but only after they've been sterilized, and she will only adopt to homes where she knows that they'll have a lifetime of love.

-KCAW has been an AKI Partner Organization since 2007, when AKI was formed.
+KCAW has been an AKI Partner Organization since 2007, the year AKI started.
+AKI donors provide about 90% of KCAW's budget.

 Where Did Your Donations Go?